faith-3/Odin-landing-page/README.md

 # Odin-landing-page
-This is a landing page with some basics flexbox features.
+This is a landing page with some basic flexbox features.